 Production tooling is designed to have a very long lifespan, producing thousands or millions of parts, leading to a low per-part cost.
 On the other hand, this type of tooling has a short lifespan.
 Because of this, it is primarily used for the production of prototype parts, or for the live production of parts in low volumes.

-To learn more about Decatur Mold and our capabilities, or to work with our dedicated prototyping team, contact us today.
+To learn more about Decatur Mold and our capabilities, or to work with our dedicated prototyping team, reach out to us today.